 - Briefly describe your journey with Ngahere from launch to early March 2020?

-The business Ngahere Communities was founded in May 2018 with 4 staff (mostly part-time) to operate Te Haa o Manukau and to deliver programmes in South Auckland that would build the innovation ecosystem out here.
+The business Ngahere Communities was founded in May 2018 with 4 staff (mostly part-time) to operate GridMNK and to deliver programmes in South Auckland that would build the innovation ecosystem out here.
 At that time we focussed on the broad ecosystem from kids gaining STEAM skills through to South Auckland “Tech Unicorns”.

 We met Prince Harry, hosted the PM Jacinda Ardern and shared our experiences at a UN Conference in South Australia.